kayabaakihiko13/Helina/README.md

 ![codefactor grade](https://img.shields.io/codefactor/grade/github/slowy07/Hela?style=flat)
 <br/>

-Hela is curated packaged for math computational. it provides a number functions for performing mathematical calculations, such as factorial radians, mean, etc. the function in hela are carefully tested to ensure accuracy and correctness.
-Hela is great module for who anyone who need to perform mathematical calculations with python.
+Hela is curated packaged for math computational. it provides a number functions for performing mathematical calculations.
+The function in hela are carefully tested to ensure accuracy and correctness.
+Hela is great module for who anyone need to perform mathematical calculations with python.

 ## installation

-installation Hela by (with only support with python ``3.10``, ``3.11`` and ``3.12`` (for ``3.12`` for experimental))
+installation Hela by (only support with python ``3.10``, ``3.11`` and ``3.12`` (for ``3.12`` for experimental))

 - clone the repository
 ```sh